ArtemSviatneko/ArtSviatnenko/README.md

 ## &#x270d; Blog & Writing
 Apart from testing, I also like to share my experience with community
+ - Nailing ISTQB Exam
+ - API testing strategy
+ - Useful stuff for day-to-day use of tester
 ## Get in touch

 # Stay awesome!)